Spurs stadium test events on 24 and 30 March - local residents will need a parking permit.

 - that the vehicle was being used without the owner’s consent

-If you do not make payment we will send an Enforcement Notice to the person who appears to be the registered keeper of the vehicle after 28 days have passed from the date the PCN was issued.
-The Enforcement Notice allows you to make a formal challenge.
+If you do not make payment we will send an Enforcement Notice to the person who appears to be the owner of the vehicle after 28 days have passed from the date the PCN was issued.
+The Enforcement Notice allows you to make a formal representation/challenge.

 Please be sure to provide evidence to support your formal challenge.